peterhinch/micropython-micro-gui/README.md

  * `value` Optional argument `val`.
 If set, adjusts the pointer to correspond to the new value.
 The move callback will run.
 The method constrains the range to 0.0 to 1.0.
 Always returns the control's value.

+### Callback

+The callback receives an initial arg being the widget instance followed by any user supplied args.
+The callback can be a bound method, typically of a `Screen` subclass.
+The callback runs when the widget is instantiated and whenever the value changes.
+This enables dynamic color change.

 ###### [Contents](./README.md#0-contents)